-- a) Increase our joint-working with partners in housing support and care to further improve services and provide additional accommodation to meet the needs of vulnerable households. - Improve links with primary care services and review the provision of day centre facilities - c) Investigate the possibility of cross boundary working with neighbouring LA's. - d) Improving our joint working with CYP in: - i) addressing the needs of young persons through providing an expanded and holistic service and implementing the joint housing protocol - ii) accessing additional affordable accommodation for client groups at risk of losing their homes due to crime or ASB (those addressed through the FIPs).
+- a) Increase our joint-working with partners in housing support and care to further improve services and provide additional accommodation to meet the needs of vulnerable households. - b) Improve links with primary care services and review the provision of day centre facilities - c) Investigate the possibility of cross boundary working with neighbouring LA's. - d) Improving our joint working with CYP in accessing additional affordable accommodation for client groups at risk of losing their homes due to crime or ASB (those addressed through the FIPs).
+This will help to ensure suitable accommodation for this group is provided and they are not placed into B&B if deemed intentionally homeless

-3.3.29 We will achieve these goals by undertaking the following actions:

-- 1. Work more closely with the CSP in provision of additional services for homeless persons with alcohol dependency - 2.
-Continue to develop the private rented sector alongside partners.
-This will include maintaining £65,000 funding for the acquisition of units via the bond scheme and procuring 100 properties by 2012 via the new social lettings agency.
-(This is the figure for across the Derbyshire HMA) - 3.
-Fully implement a cross boundary CBL to expand access and choice of social housing - 4.
-Improve access to information and advice services through HOAMS (Housing Options Advice Management System). - 5.
-Develop a common exclusions policy signed up to by all providers - 6.
-Develop a complex case panel to coordinate a response to the needs of client groups with multiple and complex needs - 7.
-Negotiate with providers to put all 2nd stage accommodation through
+- 3.3.29 We will achieve these goals by undertaking the following actions: - 1.
+Work more closely with the CSP in provision of additional services for homeless persons with alcohol dependency - Continue to develop the PRS alongside partners.
+This will include maintaining £65,000 funding for the acquisition of units via the bond scheme and procuring 100 properties by 2012 via the new social lettings agency - 3.
+Increase use of the private rented sector via joint working on the social lettings agency - 4.
+Increase use of the private rented sector via the bond scheme and rent in advance - 5.
+Fully implement a cross boundary CBL to expand access and choice of social housing - 6.
+Improve access to information and advice services through HOAMS (Housing Options Advice Management System). - 7.
+Develop a common exclusions policy signed up to by all providers - 8.
+Develop a complex case panel to coordinate a response to the needs of client groups with multiple and complex needs - 9.
+Negotiate with providers to put all 2nd stage accommodation through SPE - 10.
+Arrange training for the service providers in the new allocations policy in the action plan in section four, where timescales, resources and accountable officers are also specified.